Lightning-AI/litgpt/tutorials/prepare_dataset.md

 > [!IMPORTANT]
 > By default, the maximum sequence length is obtained from the model configuration file.
 In case you run into out-of-memory errors, especially in the cases of LIMA and Dolly,
 > you can try to lower the context length by preparing the dataset with a fixed max length, for example, `python scripts/prepare_lima.py --max_seq_length 2048`.
+For more information on truncating datasets, see the *Truncating datasets* section in the Alpaca section near the top of this article.

 &nbsp;